dalbay/C-Tutorials/README.md

 }
 ```
 #### Example try-finally
-*docs.microsoft.com example*
-In the following example, an exception from the TryCast method is caught in a method farther up the call stack.
+*docs.microsoft.com example* - an exception from the TryCast method is caught in a method farther up the call stack.

 ```C#
 public class ThrowTestB